 These questions are imperative to building your marketing strategy.
 If you have invented a new system for eliminating wrinkles from clothing, you can have a potentially broad spectrum of clients.
 Homemakers could benefit from the product due to it saving them time and money.
 Travelers, especially business professionals, could use it to help keep their outfits looking crisp after being packed away.
 The product has the potential to be used by anyone who finds themselves with wrinkled clothing or material that they need to be straightened.
 You could try to target all of these groups, or focus on what you feel may be a better starting audience, and then broaden it later.

-Knowing your target market is great, but you need buyer personas to market effectively in today's digital landscape, find out how to do that right here.
+Knowing your target market is great, but you need buyer personas to market effectively in today's digital landscape.

 Knowing the target audience tells you which marketing tools you should be using.